 Print Publications and Additional Resources

 Asian and American Leadership Styles: How are they Unique?
-This article, written by a Harvard Business School faculty member, explores American and Asian leadership styles and illustrates that while they are different they also share important similarities.
+This article, written by a Harvard Business School faculty member, explores American and Asian leadership styles and illustrates that while they are different there are shared and important similarities.

-- Diversity Inc. Career Center: Features job listings from the publishers of Diversity Inc. As well as helpful articles and webinars.
-There is also a list of “Top 50 for Diversity”.
+- Diversity Inc. Career Center: This publication offers a section of job listings from the publishers of Diversity Inc., as well as articles and webinars.
+Included is also a list of “Top 50 for Diversity”.

 State and Federal Laws